jonra1993/jonra1993/README.md

 ## I am a Tech Entrepreneur 🖥️, Solutions Architect 👨🏻‍💻 and Frontend Developer 🎨

 - 😄 What moves me?: Build solutions that help others to decrease uncertainties.
-- 🤔 I believe that technology is a tool with the power to improve the problems of our society
+- 🤔💭 I believe that technology is a tool with the power to improve the problems of our society
-- 🔭 We launched [jrtec.io](https://jrtec.io/) to build tech solutions!
+- 🔭 We launched [jrtec.io](https://jrtec.io/) to build innovative tech solutions from the center of the world (Quito-Ecuador)!
 - 🙆🏻‍♂️ I love trekking and play soccer
 - 💬 Interested in Entrepreurship, Insurtech, Virtual assistants, Blockchain, Web3 and UI/UX.